turingschool/front-end-curriculum/lessons/module-4/node.md

 Disadvantages of Node:

-* Lack of libraries (No ORM, image processing)
+* Lack of libraries (very new ORM package, image processing)
 * Frequent changes to Node API
 * Gotta deal with async
 * Not multi-threaded (bad for computations)

-In the past, we've used Node.js to build our client-side applications.
+In the past, we've used Node.js to build our client-side applications (think Webpack).
 We've even used it to spin up development servers to make it easier to develop our client-side applications.
-We've used Node.js as a tool, but we haven't written much for the platform itself.
+We've used Node.js as a tool for development, but we haven't written much for the platform itself.
 Luckily, given the fact that they both share some common technologies, we're already in possession of a bit of pre-requisite knowledge.

 Here are some things we already know: